tiepdotme/redant-home/_posts/2019-06-05-ruby-on-rails-for-your-next-web-development-project.md

 author: Ben Still
 tags: []
 time: 15 Mins Read
-title: Why choose Ruby on Rails for your next web development project
+title: Why choose Ruby on Rails?
 description: The no nonsense guide for entrepreneurs, startups, product owners or anyone that is a bit baffled about tech stack options.
 keywords: ''